adoganis/3d_roi_tuft_segmenter/README.md

-This is an example Maven project implementing an ImageJ command.

-It is intended as an ideal starting point to develop new ImageJ commands in an IDE of your choice.
-You can even collaborate with developers using a different IDE than you.
+This is a FIJI plugin to automatically segment 3D ROIs of OIR blood vessel tufting in MicroCT stacks via ilastik.
+It is based on [ImageJ's Example Command](https://github.com/imagej/example-imagej-command).

+The Mavenized plugin is intended to be developed within an IDE.

 * In [Eclipse](http://eclipse.org), for example, it is as simple as _File &#8250; Import... &#8250; Existing Maven Project_.